Comprehensive Guide to Design Patterns in Python: Detailed Explanations and Code Examples

 class SecureFileServer(FileServer):

-def access_file(self, filename: str) -> None:
+def access_file(self, filename: str, user: str) -> None:

-print(f"SecureFileServer: Accessing the file {filename}.")
+print(f"SecureFileServer: {user} is accessing the file {filename}.")

 # Proxy